realworldocaml/book/book/platform/README.md

     └── hello_test.ml
 ```

-The three elements of this project are:
+There are three layers of names used in an OCaml project:

+- the individual `ml` and `mli` files each define an *OCaml module*, named after the file.
+This is what you refer to when writing OCaml code that uses other libraries -- for example, `Hello` is the module defined in our project.
+- one or more OCaml modules can be gathered together into an *ocamlfind library*, providing a convenient way to package up some dependencies with a single name -- in this case, the `hello` library.
+Although this example contains just the single `Hello` module , it is common to have multiple modules per library.
+- a set of ocamlfind libraries, binaries and application data can all be gathered together into an *opam package*, in this case `hello.opam`.
+This is what is installed when you eventually publish the package and another user types in `opam install hello`.

+It is important to understand the difference between modules, ocamlfind libraries and opam packages, as you will use each of these at different points of your OCaml coding journey.
+In order to keep things tidy, we typically structure our project into subdirectories that contain the modules for a particular library or binary, with each directory containing a `dune` file with build instructions.
+In our hello world example, we have:

-- a `lib/` directory that builds an OCaml library.
+- a `lib/` directory that builds a `hello` ocamlfind library.
 - a `test/` directory that defines unit tests for the library.
-- a `bin/` directory that uses the OCaml library to build a standalone application which can be executed from the command-line.
+- a `bin/` directory that uses the `hello` library to build a standalone application that can be executed from the command-line.

-The first step in a typical project is to define an OCaml library which contains the business logic of your application.
-Our simple hello-world defines just the `Hello` module, but it is common to have multiple modules per library.
-The build system is driven by a set of `dune` files present in each project directory, and so the `lib/dune` file is where our library definition is found:
+### Defining ocamlfind libraries

+A project usually puts the business logic of the application into a library rather than directly into an executable binary, since this makes writing tests and documentation easier in addition to improving reusability.
+Let's look at `lib/dune` in more detail:

 ```scheme
 (library